ChanthMiao/ghc-wiki-mirror/commentary/compiler/LLVM-Backend-Optimization.md

    of the problems: https://github.com/kavon/stack-rfc/blob/master/CURRENT.md

-Here is a validate run that should still be representitive of the existing implementation.
+Here is a validate run that should still be representative of the existing implementation.
 Note that some of the failures are pre-existing in the version of GHC (8.5) the code is based on.